 Phoenix Lawyer: Child Custody and Parenting Time

-Parents are often divided about who should have custody.
+Parents are often divided about who should have custody (now referred to by our Courts as legal decision making authority).
 Too often the discussion focuses on the terminology used rather than on what is best for the child and the family.
 At the R. J. Peters & Associates law firm in Phoenix, Arizona, we work closely with our client to make good things happen for the family, emphasizing the child's best interests.

 Child Custody Attorneys ∙ We Take Sides

-Child custody refers to the rights, responsibilities and relationships between the parents and their children when the marriage ends in divorce or legal separation.
-The court can order sole custody or joint custody.
+Child custody (legal decision making authority) refers to the rights, responsibilities and relationships between the parents and their children when the marriage ends in divorce or legal separation.
+The court can order sole legal decision making authority or joint legal decision making authority.
 At the R. J. Peters & Associates law firm, we believe the most important aspect of custody, rather than deciding what legal term to use, is to decide how both parents will share responsibility for the children.

-What is sole custody?
-An order of sole custody generally gives one parent the full legal responsibility for the child, with regard to making all decisions in the child’s life.
+What is sole custody or sole legal decision making authority?
+An order of sole legal decision making authority generally gives one parent the full legal responsibility for the child, with regard to making all decisions in the child’s life.
 The other parent will generally have visitation (parenting time) rights.

-What is joint custody?
-In joint custody, both parents have equal say in the major decisions of a child’s life, such as education, major medical treatment and religion.
-Joint custody does not affect the amount of support the non-custodial parent is required to pay, or otherwise affect parenting time.
+What is joint custody or joint legal decision making authority?
+In joint legal decision making authority, both parents have equal say in the major decisions of a child’s life, such as education, major medical treatment and religion.
+Joint legal decision making authority does not affect the amount of support the non-custodial parent is required to pay, or otherwise affect parenting time.
 In some cases, the parents can also share joint legal and physical custody.
-Joint custody does not necessarily mean that each parent will spend equal time with the child or children.
+Joint legal decision making authority does not necessarily mean that each parent will spend equal time with the child or children.

 What is visitation?
-Parenting time (child-parent access) is ordered so that the parent who does not have primary custody of the child can still see the child.
+Parenting time (child-parent access) is ordered so that the parent who does not have primary decision making authority of the child can still see the child.
 The court considers it very important for both of the parents to remain an active and important part of the child’s life.